jessicard/design-patterns/README.md

 1. Strive for loosely coupled designs between objects that interact.
 1. **The Open-Closed Principle** - Classes should be open for extension but closed for modification.
 1. **The Dependency Inversion Principle** - Depend on abstractions.
 Do not depend upon concrete classes.
    - No variable should hold a reference to a concrete class.
 If you use `new`, you'll be holding a reference to a concrete class.
-Use a fatory to get around that!
+Use a factory to get around that!
    - No class should derive from a concrete class.
 If you derive from a concrete class, you're depending on a concrete class.
 Derive from an abstraction, like an interface or an abstract class.
    - No method should override an implemented method of any of its base classes.
 If you override an implemented method, then your base class wasn't really an abstraction to start with.
 Those methods implemented in the base class are meant to be shared by all your subclasses.